 Replacing one nutrient-void meal with a nutrient-dense smoothie that contains quality protein, healthy fats, and smart carbohydrates (in the right ratios) can make a world of a difference.
 It truly is a simple step towards weight loss and better health.

-Sign-up for my FREE 14-day smoothie challenge where I teach you everything you need to know about making easy, nutrient-rich smoothies that are designed to help you lose weight and feel great.
+JOIN my FREE 14-day smoothie challenge where I teach you everything you need to know about making easy, nutrient-rich smoothies that are designed to help you lose weight and feel great.
 Did I mention that you’ll get over 16 dessert-inspired smoothie recipes too?
-That’s right, you can eat healthy dessert for breakfast … everyday!!!
+That’s right, you can eat healthy dessert for breakfast … everyday!

 Have you ever tried a 12-16 hours fast?
 Most of us already practice 12-16 hour fasting without even realizing it.